-- The current infant school has no room to expand further.
-Thus, if demand exceeds capacity during the lifetime of the plan, the infant school will move to co-locate with the Herne Junior School site. - The current infant school site will then be redeveloped to provide some residential accommodation with the original infant school building being reserved for retail use. - As part of the re-development, create an inviting pedestrian route to the town centre for people using what is currently the Tesco overflow car park, but will become a multi-deck interceptor car park. - Provide additional residential housing on the corner of Hylton Road. - Former Police Station to become part of an expanded Museum and Tourist Hub
+- If the site of the infant school was no longer required for education use then it could be redeveloped to provide some residential accommodation with the original infant school building being reserved for retail use. - As part of the re-development, create an inviting pedestrian route to the town centre for people using what is currently the Tesco overflow car park, but will become a multi-deck interceptor car park. - Former Police Station to become part of an expanded Museum and Tourist Hub